dfreire/hello-fantom/README.md

 learning [Fantom](http://fantom.org) programming language features.

-I'm particularly interested in Fantom to JavaScript compilation, and wrapping third-party JavaScript libraries in Fantom code
+I'm particularly interested in Fantom to JavaScript compilation, and wrapping third-party JavaScript libraries in Fantom code.
-(see [here](http://fantom.org/sidewalk/topic/1109)).
 I have decided to break the complexity of this task into several steps, each one building upon the previous one.